Domestic Violence First Offense in Michigan

 Being charged with a first offense domestic violence in Michigan can be frightening and frustrating.
 Judges and prosecutors will assume you are guilty before you even walk into the courthouse.
-Your lawyer must be reliable, capable, experienced and he must treat you with dignity and compassion.

 Accused of First Offense Domestic Violence